Agile-IoT/AGILE-Testbed/README.md

             -L1880:localhost:1880 -L8083:localhost:8083 -L8086:localhost:8086 \
             -L3000:localhost:3000 -L2000:localhost:2000 agile-pi-5
 </pre>

+### Connecting the SensorTag in AgileOS

-2. Ensure the SensorTag is up and listening to BLE incoming connections
+1. Ensure the SensorTag is up and listening to BLE incoming connections
-3. From you host, login AgileOS at http://localhost:8000
+2. From you host, login AgileOS at http://localhost:8000
-4. Open the device manager, register and connect to the SensorTag device
+3. Open the device manager, register and connect to the SensorTag device

+### Connect the gateway to Eclipse MQTT broker

-5. Open NodeRed and import the preconfigured `Library/test_sensortag_mqtt` flow
+1. Open NodeRed and import the preconfigured `Library/test_sensortag_mqtt` flow
-6. Verify everything is connected correctly (websockets for sensortag and mqtt clients to iot.eclipse.org)
+2. Verify everything is connected correctly (websockets for sensortag and mqtt clients to iot.eclipse.org)
-7. Use Mosquitto MQTT client to subscribe to available topics:
+3. Use Mosquitto MQTT client to subscribe to available topics:
 <pre>
     mosquitto_sub -h iot.eclipse.org -t saclay/agile/sensors/temperature
     mosquitto_sub -h iot.eclipse.org -t saclay/agile/sensors/humidity